Shaista-Shahid/Inflation-Forecasting-in-Pakistan/README.md

-Task-01
-• Collect the data of Dependent variable (assigned to your group) and Independent Variables (keeping in mind literature review).
-• Collect the data of variables from some authentic Source like WDI, IFS, PBS, SBP etc.
-Task-02
+Inflation Forecasting in  Pakistan

+This project aims to forecast inflation using advanced statistical and machine learning models, focusing on Pakistan and comparing with USA data.
+The tasks are structured as follows:

+ Task 01: Data Collection
+Collected data for the dependent variable (Inflation) and five independent variables based on literature review.
+Data sources include World Development Indicators (WDI), International Financial Statistics (IFS), Pakistan Bureau of Statistics (PBS), and State Bank of Pakistan (SBP).

+ Task 02: Summary Statistics
-Discuss Summary Statistics (Mean, Median, Mode, Quartiles) of each variable included in the Model using R output of summary statistics.
+Used R to compute and discuss summary statistics (Mean, Median, Mode, Quartiles) for all variables included in the model.

-Task-03
-• Construct Box and Whisker Plots for all the variables in one diagram with different colors and identify outliers if any.
+ Task 03: Box and Whisker Plots
+Constructed boxplots for all variables in one diagram using different colors.
+Identified and interpreted any outliers in the dataset.

-Task-04
+ Task 04: Scatter Plot Matrix
-• Construct Scatter Plot for all the variables on one grid.
-And interpret each part of the grid separately
+Created a scatter plot matrix of all variables on one grid.
+Each part of the grid is interpreted to understand relationships between variables.

-Task-05
-• There should be at least five independent variables (at least 35 observations) in the model.
-• We shall consider only two countries for Inflation Forecasting i.e. Pakistan and USA For Pakistan run the following models ARIMA, Ridge, LASSO and Elastic Net
+ Task 05: Model Implementation
+For Pakistan, implemented and compared the following models:

+ARIMA (for time series forecasting)

+Ridge Regression

+Lasso Regression

+Elastic Net Regression